kubevirt/kubevirt.github.io/_posts/2019-03-14-More-about-Kubevirt-metrics.markdown

 See [the KubeVirt documentation](https://kubevirt.io/user-guide/docs/latest/administration/monitoring.html#custom-service-discovery) for all the details.

-#### configure the prometheus instance to look in the right namespace
+#### configure the Prometheus instance to look in the right namespace

 The `prometheus` server instance(s) run by default in their own namespace; this is the recommended configuration, and running them in the same `kubevirt` namespace is not recommended anyway.